wessenstam/NHT-EMEA/groupfoundation/foundation.rst

 Installing Foundation
 +++++++++++++++++++++

-Open \https://*<NODE A CVM IP>*:9440 in your browser and log in with the following credentials:
+Open \https://*<NODE D CVM IP>*:9440 in your browser and log in with the following credentials:

 - **Username** - admin
 - **Password** - techX2018!